-At the SMA Law Group, you can count on having a knowledgeable and experienced team by your side.
+At SMT Legal, you can count on having a knowledgeable and experienced team by your side.
 We will investigate your case and start working on a strong defense.
-If you need an Indiana County homicide charges attorney, contact us today.
+If you need a homicide charges attorney, contact us today.

 These Charges Must Be Taken Seriously